HOME ABOUT PROGRAMS CONTACT SEARCH e-WV

 Donating an Artifact(s)

-To donate an object, please contact the museum at 304-558-0220 or email the Curator, James Mitchell, or Collections Coordinator, Breana Caltrider.
+To donate an object, please contact the museum at 304-558-0220.
+You may also e-mail our Collections Coordinator, Keen Owen.
 Please plan to describe the object in detail or leave a detailed message.
 Photographs are extremely helpful during this process.
 The curator or collections coordinator will work with you to determine if the object meets the collections criteria and policy.

 If the object is accepted, the museum will notify you and send a deed of gift form.
 In signing this legal document, you confirm that the object is your property to donate and that you agree to transfer all rights associated with the object to the West Virginia State Museum.